khunpanya/SqlPlace/README.md

 var outputValue = q.ParameterValue("poutput");
 ```

-## DB Provider
+## Other DB Providers
 SqlPlace comes with CommandFactory for SqlClient, OleDb and Odbc provider out of the box.
 Typically, you don't have to set SqlStatement's CommandFactory yourself
-as there is a generic class that will try to match DbConnection
+as there is a generic class that will try to resolve DbConnection
-and infer parameter's behavior of DB provider automatically.
+and infer parameter's behavior of that DB provider automatically.
 Even if the provider is not the three above.

-However, there is some case that the generic class might failed to infer DB provider's behavior correctly.
+However, there is some case that this generic class might failed to infer DB provider's behavior correctly.
 A concrete implementation of such DB provider would be required.
 Code below shows an example of how to implement CommandFactory for Oracle's ODP.NET.
 ```csharp